 2. Don't offer an explanation

-When you do say 'no,' don't explain yourself.
-Excuses can lead to potential opportunities for your friends or family to change their requests, so it's more convenient and you can't say 'no.' For example, if you say you are busy at a particular time, they can ask when is best for you.
+When you do say 'no,' resist the urge to explain yourself.
+Excuses can lead to potential opportunities for your friends or family to change their requests as a means accommodate a 'yes' from you instead.

 Whenever possible, offer an alternative suggestion when you turn someone down.
-If they ask for your assistance with particular problem and you can't help, but happen to know someone that can, connect the two.
-It could be the start of a beautiful friendship!
+If they ask for your assistance with a particular problem and you can't help, but happen to know someone that can, connect the two.

 Ultimately, the top tip for saying 'no,' is to just do it.
 Once you start saying 'no,' it becomes easier over time!